 Our previous Community Health Needs Assessment also identified a number of health issues.
 An implementation strategy was developed to address these problems.
-The ASC has tracked progress on the implementation activities in order to evaluate the impact of these actions.
+The hospital has tracked progress on the implementation activities in order to evaluate the impact of these actions.
 The implementation progress report is available in the Appendix.

-Lake Ridge ASC intends to work with Sentara Northern Virginia Medical Center and other community partners to address health needs.
+Sentara Northern Virginia Medical Center works with a number of community partners to address health needs.
 Information on available resources is available from sources like 2-1-1 Virginia and Sentara.com.
 Together, we will work to improve the health of the communities we serve.